 The Prestige makes both nice steam milk and fluffy foam, though both are a notch below what you'd get at a coffee shop.

-With a list price of $1100, the Gaggia Anima Prestige is the most expensive model we tested.
+The Gaggia Anima Prestige is the most expensive model we tested.
 However, because it uses coffee beans rather than pods, it actually ends up being less expensive than some of the Nespresso machines in the long run.
 If you value the Prestige's unparalleled convenience then this is a good value, but if you don't mind steaming milk yourself, or just drink espresso straight, you'll find a better value in the Gaggia Brera or the De'Longhi Magnifica.

 The Gaggia Brera Prestige is an incredibly convenient, easy to use machine that can add a cappuccino to your morning routine without slowing you down.
 If you can get past the high list price it actually provides a fairly good value in the long run.